Faiza Hasan

-Faiza Hasan is a Pakistani actress and producer.
-She is known for her roles in dramas Manzil, Izn-e-Rukhsat, Amma Aur Gulnaz and Humnasheen.
-She is best known for her role in drama serial Nand as Gohar.
+Faiza Hasan (born 5 January 1982) is a Pakistani actress and producer.
+She played the leading roles in the television adaptations of Umera Ahmad's Darbar-e-Dil, La Hasil and Wajood-E-Laraib and gained prominence with her title role in 2020 soap opera Nand.
+She played a supporting role of Farhana in 2018 film Load Wedding as well.

 Early life

-Faiza was born in 1982 on 5th January in Karachi, Pakistan.
-She completed her studies from Khatoon-e-Pakistan Government Degree College For Women, she did B.A in English literature and later she did masters in masters degree in both English and Urdu literature.
+Faiza was born on 5 January 1982 in Karachi, Pakistan.
+She completed her studies from Khatoon-e-Pakistan Government Degree College for Women.
+She did B.A. in English literature and later completed her masters in both English and Urdu literature.

 Career

-In 2003, Faiza appeared in drama Sahil Ki Tamana on PTV.
+Faiza started working as a model and worked in several commercials.
+In 2001, Faiza appeared in drama Sahil Ki Tamana on PTV which was offered to her by Kazim Pasha.
 After that she appeared in dramas on PTV and noted for her roles in Tootay Khwab, Mah E Neem Shab, 86 Lekin and Darbar-e-Dil, Wajood-E-Lariab.
 She also appeared in dramas Amma Aur Gulnaz, Humnasheen and Izn-e-Rukhsat.
 She also appeared in telefilms.
 In 2018 she appeared in movie Load Wedding as Farhana.
 In 2020 she appeared in drama Nand as Gohar.

 Personal life

 Faiza is married to Mubasher Hamayoun, they both married in 2007.
-She has two children - a son named Mohammad Suleman and a daughter named Jahan Ara.
+She has two children - a son named Suleman Humayun and a daughter named Jahan Ara.